 Berlin’s ‘Gardens of the World’: A Lot More than Just Flowers

-Berlin’s ‘Gärten der Welt’ is a former GDR endeavor which has grown substantially since the Berlin Wall fell thirty years ago.
+Berlin, August 8th, 2020, update January 14th, 2021 (The Berlin Spectator) — Berlin’s ‘Gärten der Welt’ is a former GDR endeavor which has grown substantially since the Berlin Wall fell thirty-one years ago.
 Today, the ‘Gardens of the World’ premises include countless different garden styles from all over the world.
 It is an excellent day trip destination within the Berlin city limits.

 City Anniversary in East Berlin

 The German capital’s Marzahn district may not exactly be a beauty with its many rows of Eastern bloc style apartment blocks.
 But the communists left a lot of greenery in between.
-And they did have a lot of room for parks, even though the city was divided by the Wall they built.
+They did have a lot of room for parks, even though the city was divided by the Wall they built to keep people in the country.

 Change of Plans

 So, what was known as ‘Erholungspark Marzahn’ at the time was prepared for the big event that would attract hundreds of thousands of people.
 Once the Federal Garden Show was over, Berlin kept on investing.
 First of all, all of those plants did already look nice.
-Also, the park out there, in former East Berlin, had an advantage: It would pull some of the many tourists out of the city center.
+Also, the park out there, in former East Berlin, would pull some of the many tourists out of the city center.
+Now, in the Corona crisis, the issue of having too many tourists has been replaced with the one of not having tourists at all.

 Asian Gardens Galore

 By now, there is also a Balinese garden, an Oriental one, an Italian Renaissance Garden, a Christian Garden, and English Garden and a Forb Garden.
-The latest project they are working on is a Jewish garden.
-Due to Corona, the labyrinth made out of hedges was closed in early July of 2020.
+The latest project they are working on is a Jewish Garden.

 The Right Perspective

-One of the nicest places to take a rest at is the café right at the little lake in the Chinese Garden.
+Usually, one of the nicest places to take a rest at is the café right at the little lake in the Chinese Garden.
+But it is closed now, thanks to Corona.
 Families with children should not bypass the playground with that blue whale.
 The sightseeing tower can be reached by ropeway or on foot.
 From up there, even Marzahn looks nice.

 Getting there is easy as pie.
-‘Gärten der Welt’ can be reached by ‘U-Bahn’ train (U5 to ‘Kiensberg’) or by bus (X69 ‘Blumberger Damm/Gärten der Welt’).
+‘Gärten der Welt’ can be reached by ‘U-Bahn’ train (U5 to ‘Kiensberg’, not recommended during the Corona lockdown) or by bus (X69 ‘Blumberger Damm/Gärten der Welt’).
 Going there by bicycle will take one and a half hours from Charlottenburg or one hour from Kreuzberg.
-A regular ticket for ‘Gärten der Welt’ is 7 Euro, one that includes the ropeway is 9.90 Euro.
+A regular ticket for ‘Gärten der Welt’ is 7 Euro, one that includes the ropeway is 9.90 Euro (no ropeway during the lockdown).
 The combination ticket for children is 5.50.